 F. Cattivelli and A. H. Sayed, "Diffusion LMS strategies for distributed estimation", IEEE Transactions on Signal Processing, vol. 58, no. 3, pp. 1035-1048, March 2010. [pdf]

-Professor Sayed has been recognized by Thomson Reuters in their 2014 and 2015 Highly Cited Researchers lists.
-According to the ranking methodology, researchers in the list are internationally renowned experts who have published influential articles that are ranked among the top 1 percent of the most cited works in their fields, earning them the mark of exceptional impact.
-The study assessed papers indexed during an eleven year period between 2002 and 2012.
+Professor Sayed was recognized by Thomson Reuters in their 2014, 2015, and 2016 Highly Cited Researchers lists.
+According to the ranking methodology, researchers in the list are internationally renowned experts who have published influential articles that are ranked among the top 1 percent of the most cited works in their fields over a 10 year period, earning them the mark of exceptional impact.

 2014 Athanasios Papoulis Award from EURASIP